tel: +48 888 99 98 98

 neodymium magnets

-We provide yellow color magnets Nd2Fe14B - our offer.
-All magnesy in our store are available for immediate delivery (see the list).
-Check out the magnet price list for more details check the magnet price list
+We offer yellow color magnets Nd2Fe14B - our proposal.
+All "neodymium magnets" on our website are available for immediate delivery (check the list).
+See the magnet price list for more details see the magnet price list

-Where to buy strong neodymium magnet?
-Holders with magnets in solid and airtight steel enclosure are perfect for use in variable and difficult weather, including during rain and snow see more...
+Where to buy very strong neodymium magnet?
+Holders with magnets in airtight, solid enclosure are excellent for use in difficult, demanding climate conditions, including during rain and snow read...

 Dhit sp. z o.o. logo